AbhishiekBhadauria/BrainTumourPrediction/README.md

 * KNN

-Following VersionOf Libraries Were Used:-
+Following Version Of Libraries Were Used:-

 * Matplotlib version:- 3.1.3
 * Sklearn version:- 0.23.1